kozhabayev20/splab5-konsteacher/README.md

 ---
 1. __Does the frequency of interruption change anything about this program?__
-_Frequency affect the interleaving, i.e. the frequency of interleaving, but not the resuly, because the two threads don't have_  ___critical section.___
+_Frequency affect the interleavings, i.e. the frequency of interleavings, but not the result, because the two threads don't have_  ___critical sections.___

 ### Q4